simonfreeman/CVHomepage/README.md

 ###Priority
 - Add new tags or categories alongside skills
-- CSS
+- Better CSS for basically everything
 - Integrate asp identity properly
-- Enter info and static pages
 - Actual cv generator/builder
 - Enter Data
 - Some kind of guest account interaction to show off the demo
+- Some system that makes it easy/obvious that users need to save their cvs after adding stuff to the session

 ###Plausible extensions
 - Refactor to repository pattern